 The Water Resources Division also oversees the City's Environmental Services programs.

 Water System Upgrades (2020)Water system upgrades are currently underway throughout the drinking water system.
 This includes a variety of projects upgrading or replacing residential water service lines as well as water main replacement.
 Updates and maps of some of these projects are provided below:

 Richland Township Water Main

 Kalamazoo City and Township Water Service Replacements

 The City of Kalamazoo offers information about water quality each year in the annual Water Quality Report, prepared in compliance with the Safe Drinking Water Act.
 Much of the information provided in report, along with additional monitoring and testing conducted throughout the year, is beyond the requirements of the Act and offered as an extra service to customers.
 The report details many of the actions and programs in place to ensure Kalamazoo provides clean and safe water to all of our customers.
 Additional information about our efforts to protect our water and environment is available from the Environmental Services Division, and additional resources on groundwater, stormwater, and wellhead protection are available at www.protectyourwater.net.

-If you are concerned about the water in your home, the City of Kalamazoo offers water testing to water customers.
-To have your water tested, please call (269) 337-8550 for more information and to schedule sampling.
+If you are concerned about the water in your home, please contact (269) 337-8756.
+The City of Kalamazoo also offers lead & copper testing to water customers.
+To have your water tested for lead & copper, please call (269) 337-8550 for more information and to schedule sampling.

 Over time, sediment can accumulate inside water mains, narrowing the path that water can flow through to homes and businesses.
 Twice per year, City personnel flush the hydrants in the City water system to remove these accumulated sediments to restore water flow and improve the performance of the system.
 During the flushing program, City personnel also check the pumps, storage tanks, mains, valves, and hydrants in the system to ensure that all components are functioning properly.